syncfusion/blazor-docs/src/common/common/html-attributes.md

 </span>
 ```

 In some cases, you may need to add HTML attributes to the root/container element of the above input-based components.
-For this, you can use [`HtmlAttributes`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfTextBox.html#Syncfusion_Blazor_Inputs_SfTextBox_HtmlAttributes) Syncfusion API to add HTML attributes on the root/container element.
+For this, you can use [`HtmlAttributes`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfTextBox.html#Syncfusion_Blazor_Inputs_SfTextBox_HtmlAttributes) Syncfusion API to add HTML attributes to the root/container element.

 ```cshtml
 <SfTextBox HtmlAttributes="@(new() { { "style", "background:aliceblue;" } })"></SfTextBox>
 ```

-The textbox will be rendered with the below output.
+The textbox will be rendered with the following output.

 ```html
 <span class="...." style="background: aliceblue;" ....>